Barcode data logger. Capture a barcode data from a serial port. Advanced Serial Data Logger tutorial.

 Fig.3.
 Barcode scanner data logger.
 Data received.

 Now, we are ready for configuring modules.
 First, please, select the "ASCII data parser and query" plug-in (fig.4a, pos.1) from a drop-down list.
 Then, enable a parsing option for data received (fig. 4a, pos.
 2) and select necessary data export plug-ins.
-The DDE server (fig.4b, pos.3) will help us to check that the data packet is parsed and exported.
+The DDE server (fig.4b, pos.3) will help us check that the data packet is parsed and exported.
 The "Local database" plug-in will write data to an ASCII file with the CSV format.

 Pic.4a.
 Barcode scanner data logger.
 The data parser plug-in.